CMHC-6000: Introduction to the Counseling Profession (3 hours)

 CMHC-6610: Advanced Clinical Mental Health Counseling (3 hours)

 Reviews application of counseling approaches, supervision techniques, documentation styles and all domains involved in professional mental health counseling.
 This advanced course reinforces and emphasizes the application of skills and approaches when working in a mental health setting including issues related impact of legislation and reimbursement.
-Replaces: CED-6610.
 Corequisite: CMHC-6930.

 CMHC-6930: Practicum: Clinical Mental Health Counseling (3 hours)